-One of the biggest headlines from Rachel Reeves’ first Budget as Chancellor, certainly from a financial planning perspective, was the proposal to include the value of inherited pensions in an individual’s estate for inheritance tax (IHT) purposes from 6 April 2027.
-For some individuals, this announcement is likely to require a reset in the way they approach decumulation.
+One of the biggest headlines from Rachel Reeves’ first Budget as Chancellor back in October 2024, certainly from a financial planning perspective, was the proposal to include the value of inherited pensions in an individual’s estate for inheritance tax (IHT) purposes from 6 April 2027.
+For some individuals, this change is likely to require a reset in the way they approach decumulation.
 However, it also means that many individuals may well need to review their Expression of Wish form – or to complete one where one hasn’t already been submitted.

 As you will know, an Expression of Wish form allows a client to name the individuals the administrator of a pension scheme should consider when exercising discretion as to whom any benefits may be paid.
 The client can choose who they would prefer the money to go to and in what proportions.
 It also allows the scheme administrator to pay the money as one-off lump sums or through beneficiary’s flexi-access drawdown, whichever best suits the beneficiaries and their tax position in the future.

-If an Expression of Wish form has not been completed, then the scheme administrator has to decide who the benefits are to be paid to and this may not match the client’s intentions.
+If an Expression of Wish form has not been completed, then the scheme administrator decides who the benefits are to be paid to and this may not match the client’s intentions.
 It may also only be possible to pay the money to the beneficiaries as one-off lump sums, and not as regular pension withdrawals.

 Help is at hand through the Pension Summary report

 The good news is, identifying clients that have or have not completed an Expression of Wish form for their Fidelity Pension is a very quick and straightforward process.
 Our Pension Summary report has been designed to give you all the information you need at a touch of a button.
-Importantly, it not only specifies whether or not we have received an Expression of Wish form for a client, it also lists the date of the ones that have been recorded on our system.
+Importantly, it not only specifies whether we have received an Expression of Wish form for a client or not, it also lists the date of the ones that have been recorded on our system.
 Furthermore, on a separate ‘beneficiaries’ tab, it lists the following information where held:

 • Pension account type